Alex Mellor

-Alex Mellor (born 24 September 1994) is an English professional rugby league footballer who plays as a forward or for the Castleford Tigers in the Super League.
+Alex Mellor (born 24 September 1994) is an English professional rugby league footballer who plays as a forward or for Catalans Dragons in the Super League.

-He has previously played for the Bradford Bulls in the Super League and the Championship, and for the Huddersfield Giants and the Leeds Rhinos in the Super League.
+He has previously played for Bradford Bulls in the Super League and the Championship, and for Huddersfield Giants, Leeds Rhinos, and Castleford Tigers in the Super League.

 Background

 Mellor was born in Halifax, West Yorkshire, England.
 Mellor is a talented cricketer and represented Yorkshire schoolboys until age 15, when rugby league became his chosen career.

 Playing career

 Bradford Bulls

-Mellor had been involved in the Bradford Bulls scholarship system from under-15's.
+Mellor had been involved in the Bradford Bulls scholarship system from under-15s.

-In the 2013 season, he featured in Round 20 Warrington and Round 27 against Huddersfield.
+In the 2013 season, he featured in round 20 Warrington and round 27 against Huddersfield.

 In the 2014 season, Mellor featured in the pre-season game against Hull FC.
-He featured in Round 10 Wigan to Round 13 Huddersfield then in Round 21 against Huddersfield to Round 23 Leeds.
-He played in Round 27 London Broncos.
+He featured in round 10 Wigan to round 13 Huddersfield then in round 21 against Huddersfield to round 23 Leeds.
+He played in round 27 London Broncos.
 He signed a new one-year deal with the Bradford outfit despite their relegation to the Championship.

 In the 2015 season, Mellor featured in the pre-season friendlies against Castleford Tigers and Leeds.
-He featured in Round 1 (Leigh) to Round 4 (Hunslet Hawks) then in Round 9 (London Broncos) to Round 16 (Doncaster).
-Mellor played in the Qualifier 3 against Salford to Qualifier 4 against Widnes then in Qualifier 7 Halifax.
-Mellor played in the Challenge Cup in Round 5 Hull Kingston Rovers.
-Mid-way through the season Mellor signed a two-year extension to his contract.
+He featured in round 1 (Leigh) to round 4 (Hunslet Hawks) then in round 9 (London Broncos) to round 16 (Doncaster).
+Mellor played in the qualifier 3 against Salford to qualifier 4 against Widnes then in qualifier 7 Halifax.
+Mellor played in the Challenge Cup in round 5 Hull Kingston Rovers.
+Mid-way through the season, Mellor signed a two-year extension to his contract.

 In the 2016 season, Mellor featured in the pre-season friendlies against Leeds and Castleford.
-He featured in Round 2 (Whitehaven) to Round 3 Swinton Lions then in Round 5 Oldham to Round 7 London Broncos.
-He played in Round 10 (Dewsbury Rams) to Round 13 against Swinton then in Round 15 against Leigh.
-Mellor featured in Round 17 (Workington Town) to Round 21 Whitehaven then in Round 23 Featherstone Rovers.
-Mellor featured in the Championship Shield Game 1 Whitehaven to the Final against Sheffield.
-Mellor played in the Challenge Cup in the 4th Round against the Dewsbury club.
+He featured in round 2 (Whitehaven) to round 3 Swinton Lions then in round 5 Oldham to round 7 London Broncos.
+He played in round 10 (Dewsbury Rams) to round 13 against Swinton then in round 15 against Leigh.
+Mellor featured in round 17 (Workington Town) to round 21 Whitehaven then in round 23 Featherstone Rovers.
+Mellor featured in the Championship Shield game 1 Whitehaven to the final against Sheffield.
+Mellor played in the Challenge Cup in the 4th round against the Dewsbury club.